josdejong/mathjs/docs/configuration.md

   `'number'` (default) or `'bignumber'`.
 Big numbers have higher precision than the default numbers of JavaScript.

 - `number.precision`.
-The number of significant digits for big numbers.
+The maximum number of decimal places behind the decimal point (not the number of significant digits).
 Only applies to big numbers, not to numbers.
 Default value is 20.

   *Important: This setting is applied application wide to all BigNumbers.
   Behind the scenes, this setting is applied as the global `DECIMAL_PLACES`